All You Need to Know About Saving Income Tax

 What is legal tax avoidance in IndiaWhile the government expects you to pay income tax, it also allows you to legally save on income tax.
 You don’t have to pay income tax if you earn less than Rs.
 2.5 lakh in a year.
 Income more than that is taxed as per different slabs, with the tax rates going up with increase in income.
 No matter how much taxable income you earn, there are certain exemptions and deductions available to all individual and HUF taxpayers that can be used to pay less income tax.

 In India, a person can legitimately save his income taxes by investing his money in the popular tax savings options.

 1.One of the options is Section 80C.
 One can invest and claim Rs.
 1.5 lakhs in the options available like PPF, NPS, EPF, Life insurance premium, tax-saving mutual funds (ELSS), children’s tuition fees and housing loan principal repaid among others.

 2.You can claim deduction up to Rs.
 2 lakh for the interest component paid by you on the home loan, if any.
 Just claim this under section 24 of the Income from house property head.

 3.You can avail a benefit of Rs.
 25,000 for the health insurance premium paid for yourself, your spouse and your dependent children under section 80D.
 In addition to it, you can also insure your parent’s health and claim an additional benefit of Rs.
 25,000 under the same section 80D.
-This deduction can be higher if your parents are senior citizens.
+This deduction limit is Rs 50,000 if your parents are senior citizens.
 Similarly, there are many tax savings options available under different sections of the Income Tax Act.